ExpDev07/legacy-rp-admin-v3/README.md

 		try_files $uri $uri/ /index.php$is_args$args;
 	}

-    # This would be the socket server's configuration
+    # This would be the socket server's configuration.
+    # If you are not running it on the standard port you will have to change it here.
 	location ~ ^/(historic|timestamp|socket\.io) {
 		proxy_pass http://127.0.0.1:9999;
 		proxy_http_version 1.1;